Calmak/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sets the permission to the file hello as followsOwner: no permission at allGroup: no permission at allOther users: all the permissions
+Write a script that sets the mode of the file hello to -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello